toras9000/kallithea-mirror/docs/api/api.rst

 add_user_to_user_group
 ^^^^^^^^^^^^^^^^^^^^^^

-Adds a user to a user group.
+Add a user to a user group.
 If the user already is in that group, success will be ``false``.
 This command can only be executed using the api_key of a user with admin rights.